'I was broken as a person' - Baningime

 He's not just a terrific player, he's a person with an interesting story.
 His dad, a doctor, moved to England and brought the rest of the family over when Baningime was eight.
 His mum is a nurse.
 They settled in Wigan and Everton spotted him.
 Raw, but obviously talented.
 A player, but one with certain hang-ups.

 "Oh, I had big confidence issues.
 I was bad.
 Really bad.
-I remember David Unsworth [the former Everton caretaker manager] saying to me on my debut [against Chelsea in the EFL Cup in October 2017], 'Are you ready?' and I wanted to say no, but I said yes.
+I remember David Unsworth [former Everton caretaker manager] saying to me on my debut [against Chelsea in the EFL Cup in October 2017], 'Are you ready?' and I wanted to say no, but I said yes.
 If David said, 'You don't have to play', I wouldn't have played.
 I was doing OK on the pitch but in my head I was thinking, 'What am I doing here?'
 I have a lot more confidence now.
 It's a thing I had to get over."

-Under Unsworth and then big Sam Allardyce, Baningime was given game-time.
-He was 19 and getting on the field against Chelsea and Leicester, Lyon and Atalanta, West Ham and West Brom, Man City and Liverpool.
+Under Unsworth and then Sam Allardyce, Baningime was given game time.
+He was 19 and getting on the field against Chelsea and Leicester, Lyon and Atalanta, West Ham and West Brom, Manchester City and Liverpool.
 Minutes rubbing shoulders with Kevin de Bruyne and David Silva.
 More minutes in the Merseyside derby.
 He was flying.
 Many people around the club said 2018-19 could be a major season for him, but it was anything but.
 Marco Silva was appointed manager and Baningime went on loan to Wigan, where he played one game in an injury-hit spell.

 He returned to Everton for 2019-20 and didn't feature.
 In 2020-21 he was farmed out to Derby and played twice.
 "A hard three years, but it didn't bother me.
 People think I'm lying when I say that, but I'm not.
 I had joy in those three years.
 Only people who know me will understand.

 "The bible says, 'You will keep him in perfect peace whose mind is stayed on you'.
 The whole time I had peace.
-That's why you can't put your joy in football because injuries and rejection can happen and I had to learn it the hard way, I had to learn that God is the only one who is going to stick by you when the whole of football had forgotten who you were.
+That's why you can't put your joy in football because injuries and rejection can happen and I had to learn it the hard way.
+I had to learn that God is the only one who is going to stick by you when the whole of football had forgotten who you were.

-"My agent would say, 'There's no one in for you'.
+"My agent would say, 'There's no-one in for you'.
 I thought, 'I'm a decent player, I'm not that bad'.
 Last window, who was in for me?
 Hearts and maybe one more.
 Everybody else was like, 'We don't want him'.
 That's the reality.
-Now my agent is saying people are starting to see you again and I'm like, 'Why didn't they give me a chance before?
+Now my agent is saying people are starting to see you again and I'm like, 'Why didn't they give me a chance before?'
 That's why I am so thankful to Hearts and what the club has done for me."

 'God is everything to me'

 Before he found faith he was a normal kid doing things that kids do when they have a few quid.
 It wasn't that he was wild.
-He wasn't zipping around in flash cars and splashing his money on high-living.
+He wasn't zipping around in flash cars and splashing his money on high living.
 He was out and about, but he wasn't happy.
 He was searching for something - and he was never going to find it in a nightclub.

 "I experienced God and I don't know if you believe in God or if you don't, but for me, God is bigger than football.
 He's bigger than life.
 He is everything to me.
 I just didn't like the way I was living.
 I was broken as a person until a few years ago really.
 I didn't have my identity.
 I'm talking about girls and all these different things that people tell you to do.
 It wasn't me.